dubo-dubon-duponey/docker-roon/README.md

 ### Alpine

-This is currently running on Debian.
+This is currently running on Debian, and I have no intention in trying again to make this work on Alpine.

-Moving to Alpine presents a serie of challenges.
+If you do, here are some notes:

  * I first tried using gcompat.
 Past a linker name mismatch, mono-gen will just SIGBUS.
  * I then tried to cross-compile mono (using qemu).
 This failed as well with some obscure ARM syscall apparently being not implemented in qemu.